princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 ### Rendering

 Please check the cuda-render folder.
-We recommend to open it in Nsight (tested).
+We recommend opening it in Nsight (tested).
 Other IDE should also work.
 To compile the code, please install cuda (tested for cuda 9.0), libglm, glew, glfw, and opencv (tested for opencv 3.4).